-Use the side keys to adjust the ringer volume while in standby mode, and the earpiece volume during a phone call.
-The upper key increases the volume and the lower key decreases the volume.
+Use the volume keys to adjust the ringer volume while in the home screen and the earpiece volume during a phone call.
+The upper volume key increases the volume and the lower volume key decreases the volume.

-Keypad Volume is adjusted through the Sound Volume menu: Menu -> 9 voir Settings -> 1 ...
-Sound -> 2 abc Volume -> 2 abc Keypad -> Use (\) to adjust volume and press @x .
+Keypad Volume is adjusted through the Volume & Vibrate submenu of the Sound menu: Menu -> Swee Settings -> 1 a Sound -> Zwee Volume & Vibrate -> Zwee Keypad -> Use () to adjust volume and press ().